 Training to build confidence and consistency.

-Driver: usually the CMO, marketing director or head of performance; they formalise the pilots, set basic guardrails and gather insights.
+Driver: usually the CMO, Marketing Director or Head of Growth; they formalise the pilots, set basic guardrails and gather insights.

 Stage 4: Custom AI projects

 Once pilots feel useful, the team wants more.
-They move from generic prompts to building their own—custom GPTs trained on brand tone or messaging, campaign-specific assistants, or even agents that monitor performance and recommend tweaks.
-These usually run with a small team—experimenting, not yet part of everyday operations.
+They move from generic prompts to building their own Custom GPTs trained on brand tone or messaging, campaign-specific assistants, or agents that monitor performance.
+These usually run with a small team: experimenting, not yet part of everyday operations.

-Custom GPTs or agents tailored to brand workflows.
+Custom GPTs or Claude Skills agents tailored to brand workflows.

 Run by small, focused project teams.